kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 So even though there are no technical limitations against using them, unassigned characters are considered invalid, which means that any valid QR code will not contain them.

-Or to put it another way: **these characters are up for grabs!**

-What we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-textual data.
+So, what we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-textual data.
 When a scanner that knows about the sentinel byte encounters it as the first byte of the payload, it can switch decoding modes reliably.

 Existing standards-compliant QR decoders will still function correctly because they'll rightly reject the code due to the (technically invalid) sentinel byte.
 They won't be able to decode the binary data, but they also won't malfunction and give incorrect results.

 ## Encoding ad-hoc binary data into QR codes

 [Concise Encoding](https://concise-encoding.org) is an ad-hoc data format with a text and a binary encoding form.
-In the [binary format (CBE)](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md), all documents begin with the sentinel byte [0x8f](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#version-specifier) (specifically chosen because it's an invalid starting byte in most popular text formats, including ISO 8859 and UTF-8).
+In the [binary format (CBE)](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md), all documents begin with the sentinel byte [0x81](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#version-specifier) (specifically chosen because it's an invalid starting byte in most popular text formats, including ISO 8859 and UTF-8).
 We'll leverage this to encode a CBE document into a QR code.

-I've adapted https://github.com/kstenerud/enctool to support QR codes and initiate special processing when the first byte of the QR data is `0x8f`.
+I've adapted https://github.com/kstenerud/enctool to support QR codes and initiate special processing when the first byte of the QR data is `0x81`.
 You can follow along by [installing the go language on your system](https://go.dev/doc/install) and then installing `enctool` like so:
 ```
 go install github.com/kstenerud/enctool@latest
 ```